AaronDavidNewman/vue3base/Readme.md

 ### 6: Tools

-WRT building apps using webpack, you need the following tools.
-I know it's all in the package.json, but it would have helped me if I knew what is needed and why, and what they do.
+You can just `npm install` this project, but it would have helped me if I knew which tools are needed and why, and what they do.

-NOTE: You can just `npm install` for this project, you don't need to install these individually.
-This is just for information.
+If you are using [Vite](https://vitejs.dev/) or [Vue CLI](https://cli.vuejs.org/) to generate your configuration, know that it will generate dependencies for all these tools, including a webpack config, whether you like to be aware of it or not.

 *  `vue@next` will give you VUE3.
 You get VUE2 without the @next
 *  `vue-loader@next` give you the vue-loader for VUE3.
 Must be > 16